rrthomas/nancy/README.md

 convenient to expand a single file using the command:

 `nancy INPUT-FILE OUTPUT-FILE`

+Also, when the output is a single file, the special filename `-` may be used to cause Nancy to print the result to standard output instead of writing it to a file.

 For each directory in the input tree, Nancy creates a corresponding directory, if it does not already exist.